708yamaguchi/sound_classification/README.md

 ```
 NOTE: Only `NIN` architecture is available now.

 7. Classify spectrogram on ROS.
-(Results are visualized in rqt)
+Results are visualized in rqt.
 ```bash
 roslaunch sound_classification microphone.launch
 ```
+NOTE: If you don't have enough GPU machine, classification process will be very slow.
+(In my environment, GeForce 930M is enough.)

 8. Record/Play rosbag
 ```bash